 The Dean of Students Office can only process medical withdrawals.
 All students are required to meet with the CARE Team within the Dean of Students Office when taking a medical withdrawal.
 All students may take a medical semester withdrawal anytime between the first and last day of classes.

-The medical semester withdrawal deadline for the spring 2020 semester is 4 p.m.
-Friday, June 5.
+The medical semester withdrawal deadline for the fall 2020 semester is 4 p.m.
+Monday, December 7.

 Types of medical semester withdrawals